20.1 Introduction to APS Investigation and Assessment

 4. Legal documentation (from the courthouse, etc.).

-6. Completes case consultation with FSOS or designee;3
+8. Completes case consultation with FSOS or designee;4

-7. Completes the investigation and assessment of risk on the adult assessment and submits to the FSOS for approval and signature within forty-five (45) working days after receipt of the investigation; and
+9. Completes the investigation and assessment of SDM® risk on the Assessment Documentation Tool (ADT) and submits to the FSOS for approval and signature within forty-five (45) working days after receipt of the investigation; and

 The FSOS: